konstantinos61-0/e-commerce/README.md

-# e-commerce — Web Application
+# commerce — Web Application
 ### Description
 A Django web application for an eBay-like e-commerce auction site.
 It allows users to post auction listings, place bids on listings, comment on them and add them to a "watchlist".
 I completed this project as part of HarvardX's CS50-W course for web programming with Python and JavaScript.